mecid/mecid.github.io/_posts/2021-06-23-mastering-search-in-swiftui.md

 {% include friends.html %}

 #### Basics
 We can mark the content of our view as searchable using the new view modifier.
 SwiftUI understands the structure of your app and displays the search bar in the appropriate place.
-Let's take a look at a quick example.
+Let's take a look at the quick example.

 ```swift
 struct RootView: View {